genetxf/prozzila/README.md

 - **Back-end:** PHP, MySQL
 - **Browser:** Google Chrome

-## API Documentation

-(If applicable, provide basic API endpoints and their usage)

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add new feature'`)
-5. Push to the branch (`git push origin feature-branch`)
-6. Open a pull request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Future Work

 - **Mobile Application Integration:** Develop a mobile app for Prozzila to allow users to manage projects on the go.